Exam Candidate Manual

 - Geospatial Data (13%)

 For more information on these areas, consult the Exam Candidate Manual, available as a download higher on this page.
+You are strongly urged to investigate and pay particular attention to the 44 KSAs upon which the Exam is based.

 In addition consult the UCGIS-produced GIS&T Body of Knowledge, 1st Ed (available from the AAG), providing more specific references from each Knowledge Category.
 We anticipate that additional exam prep materials will become available from GISCI and other organizations in 2017 and beyond.
 The 2016 Updated GIS&T Body of Knowledge is available from UCGIS.